lewisf/lewisf.github.com/_posts/2012-05-11-we-use-vagrant.md

 For example, after the basic dependencies listed above are installed, new developers can just run:

-    hg/git clone repo
+    hg clone repo
     cd repo
     vagrant init
     vagrant box add lucid32 ~/path-to-box
-    vagrant up # by default provisions the box depending on defined provisions fab serve  # a custom command we have to bootstrap and run the dev web server
+    vagrant up # by default provisions the box depending on defined provisions fab serve  # a custom Fabric command we have to bootstrap, run pending migrations,
+               # and start the dev web server

-And they will have our whole stack running in a VM on Ubuntu, if everything goes properly.
+That's all it takes to have our whole stack running in a VM on Ubuntu.
-**Vagrant shares the repo** between the virtual machine and your host machine, so that you can edit using your favorite editor on your host machine, and the changes will be reflected in the VM.
-In addition, Vagrant port forwards, so I can access localhost:8000 in my browser on my host machine to view the site in development.
+[**Vagrant shares files**](http://vagrantup.com/docs/config/vm/share_folder.html) between the virtual machine and your host machine, so that you can edit using your favorite editor on your host machine, and the changes will be reflected in the VM.
+In addition, Vagrant [**port forwards**](http://vagrantup.com/docs/config/vm/forward_port.html), so I can access localhost:8000 in my browser on my host machine to view the site in development.
 So development works as seamlessly as if there was no VM there at all, and all without needing to personally figure out how to install dependencies and getting a machine ready in less than ten minutes.